92username/ai-resume-optimizer/Overview.md

 ---

-**Summary**: The goal is to create a tool to help candidates adapt their resumes or cover letters for each job posting, ensuring the right keywords are present to pass ATS filters.
+**Summary**: The goal is to create a tool to help candidates adapt their resumes or cover letters for each job posting, ensuring the right keywords are present.
 We will use *Streamlit* for the interface and Python for text processing.
 Our immediate focus is on organizing the workflow, anticipating potential challenges, and ensuring the final output is a coherent, keyword-rich text within the 1500-character limit.